ayoub-ahmed/ayoub-ahmed/README.md

 Welcome to my GitHub profile!

-I am a Computer Science student with a strong interest in programming and Cybersecurity.
+I am a Computer Science Graduate with a strong interest in programming and Cybersecurity.

 ## 💻 Interests
 - Programming (Python & software development)